How to shoot panoramics with Shutter

 • Optimal camera settings for panoramic sequences

-• Using Shutter to measure and setup the correct exposure and focus settings
+• Using Shutter to measure and set up the correct exposure and focus settings

 • Using the Shutter remote control to eliminate camera shake